Skip to content

 For dads and male carers

-• Dads will know that in these organisations, they are equal parents and they should feel more accepted.
+• Dads will know that in these organisations, they are equal parents and should feel more accepted.
 This can increase their confidence and make them want to get involved in more activities both with their kids or with other dads.

 • These organisations will have the right resources and facilities that make taking kids on outings easier and more fun - and they'll be as easy for dads to use as they are for mams.